opendilab/DI-engine-docs/source/20_spec/config_spec.rst

       The name of the X_config.py and related variable names in the config file do not need to add the default field.
 For example, the config file name hopper_onppo_default_config.py should be changed into hopper_onppo_config.py.

    -  Similarly
-      For ICM algorithm,the general algorithm is the module proposed in the paper combined with a baseline algorithm,its corresponding config name should be named as <env_name>\_<module_name>\_<baseline_name>\_config.py
+      For algorithms like ICM, the full algorithm is the module proposed in the paper combined with a baseline algorithm, its corresponding config name should be named as <env_name>_<module_name>_<baseline_name>_config.py, e.g. cartpole_icm_offppo_config.py
       ,such as cartpole_icm_offppo_config.py

-   -  If the algorithm has verious versions of on-policy and off-policy ,please unify the name of config.py file and related varible names in the file,and use of onppo/offppo to distinguish on-policy and off-policy versions of the algorithm.
-For example,for the config of the PPO algorithm, hopper_ppo_config.py should be changed to hopper_onppo_config.py。
+   -  If the algorithm has verious versions including on-policy and off-policy, please unify the related name in X_config.py file name and related varible names in the file, and use onppo/offppo to distinguish on-policy and off-policy versions of the algorithm.
+For example, for the config of the on policy PPO algorithm, hopper_ppo_config.py should be changed to hopper_onppo_config.py.

 -  exp_name field

    -  main_config must include exp_name filed

-   -  The naming convention is environemnt+algorithm+seed,such as \ ``qbert_sqil_seed0``
+   -  The naming format is <environemnt>_<algorithm>_seed0, e.g. qbert_sqil_seed0
 -  Name of the file path

-   -  See the sqil example, commented accordingly.If multiple models need to be loaded, the model path (model_path) variable is named as follows：prefix1_model_path,prefix2_model_path,..., varibles of data_path are named in same way.
+   -  Please refer to the sqil example, commented accordingly.
+If multiple models need to be loaded, the model path variable is named as follows：prefix1_model_path, prefix2_model_path, ....
+The varibles of data_path are named in same way.

 .. code:: python